 What flash do we use?

 Flashes can be scary, but don’t let that paralyze you!
 When things go dark, you have to have a way to light things up!
 Your list of wedding photography gear has to include some kind of flash!
-We use the Godox V860II-S and Godox TT600S flashes.
+We use the Godox V1-S and Godox TT600S flashes.
 When necessary, we will also use a tripod flash stand and remote to trigger some dreamy back or side light.
+We also bring a basic Softbox light with us for emergencies or extra hard light scenarios.

 What posing strategy do we use?